careem/mockingbird/README.md

 Changing the test mode will allow you to mock objects for different test scenarios, for example integration tests or unit tests.

-By default mockingbirds handles mocks in a way that they can be shared across multiple threads, sometimes this will introduce some limitations when you want to test classes that cannot be shared across threads and that for this reason they might have something like `ensureNeverFrozen` in their constructor.
+By default MockingBird handles mocks in a way that they can be shared across multiple threads, sometimes this will introduce some limitations when you want to test classes that cannot be shared across threads and that for this reason they might have something like `ensureNeverFrozen` in their constructor.